From the Director: Happy Holidays!

 Remember to remove all ice and snow from your vehicle before driving, especially from the hood, windows and roof.
 It’s the law in New Jersey!
 Motorists who fail to do so face fines of $25 to $75 for each offense, regardless of whether the ice and snow is dislodged from the vehicle.
 If flying ice or snow causes property damage or injury to others, motorists face fines of $200 to $1,000 for each offense.
 There are approximately 500 fatalities in the United States per year due to icy road conditions.

-- Drive slow (at or below the posted speed limit) and adjust your speed for the changing road conditions.
+- Drive slowly (at or below the posted speed limit) and adjust your speed for the changing road conditions.

 - Turn on your headlights, using low beams when traveling in snow.